HamiltonWang/redux-event-emitter/README.md

 ## API

-`redux-electron-ipc` has a default constructor function for creating ipc middleware, and a named `send` utility function.
+`redux-event-emitter` has a default constructor function for creating ipc middleware, and a named `send` utility function.

 ```js